 I had just arrived home after a month long trip to Zambia, a peaceful but very poor country in Southern Africa.
-I was given the amazing opportunity to travel to Africa, and I wanted to share the wonderful gift of BodyTalk in the different ways I was able to while I was there.
+I was given the amazing opportunity to travel to Africa, and I wanted to share the gift of BodyTalk in the different ways I was able to while I was there.
 About a week after I arrived, I began volunteering in the Pediatric Ward in the rural village of Macha, performing BodyTalk Access on the babies and children.
 It was quite an experience, and I saw many wonderful results in the children from the work.

 I then traveled to Livingstone, where, after visiting the famous Victoria Falls, I taught the first BodyTalk Access class in Zambia to a home for girls who had escaped sexual abuse.
 I also worked at the Lubasi Home Orphanage helping children perform BodyTalk Access on each other, since I had less than two hours to work with 50 of them!
 All the children said they felt “relaxed,” felt their “brains buzzing” and experienced either massive reduction or a complete disappearance of pain from the use of the techniques.
 Wherever I went in Zambia, I was required to have a minister or medical doctor with me, as the greatest challenge in introducing BodyTalk Access was overcoming the overwhelming association with Africa’s traditional healers, superstition and witchcraft.